Details: Starting salary is commensurate with experience

 • Represent the Foundation’s mission, principles and work by participating in meetings and public presentations

 • Seek to use Foundation resources in an equitable manner with regard to race, ethnicity and gender

-• Demonstrate awareness of and appreciation for the Foundation’s mission, values, standards, principles and programs, drawing on Casey’s knowledge management system, intranet, website, staff development sessions and other learning opportunities to establish this competency
+• Demonstrate awareness and appreciation of the Foundation’s mission, values, standards, principles and programs

 Essential Skills and Abilities